hernandazevedo/moviedb/README.md

 A brief description:

-  * `domain`: Business rules and interfaces on how to interact with services and repositories.
+ * domain: Business rules and interfaces on how to interact with services and repositories.
-  * `presentation`: Logic that connects the business rules with the UI.
+ * presentation: Logic that connects the business rules with the UI.
 Manipulation of data for view.
-  * `data`: Implementations of services and repositories.
+ * data: Implementations of services and repositories.

   ## Decisions